FREQUENTLY ASKED QUESTIONS

-All of our electrical courses are qualification courses, therefore if you are successful in achieving the relevant units, you will be awarded the relevant qualification, and a Certificate will be issued by either City & Guilds or EAL.
+The majority of our electrical courses are qualification courses, therefore if you are successful in achieving the relevant units, you will be awarded the relevant qualification, and a Certificate will be issued by either City & Guilds or EAL.
 Our other courses are aimed at giving students hands-on practical experience and, although a formal qualification is not obtained, you will receive a certificate of continuous professional development upon full completion of the course.

 When will I receive my qualification certificate?

 Once you have successfully passed your qualification we have to claim your certificate from City & Guilds or EAL.
 City & Guilds / EAL will then send your certificates to us, which can take up to 10 days.
 Once we receive them we will send them straight out by post to you (unless you have advised us otherwise).
 You will receive an email from email@example.com to let you know when your certificate is being posted.